-In general, the amount of any Matching Contributions made on your behalf is based on all of the compensation that is paid or made available to you during the Allocation Period, excluding any compensation received (a) as a bonus; (b) as Fringe Benefit Payments; (c) while you are a member of an ineligible class of Employees with respect to this part of the Plan; (d) prior to the date you become a Participant with respect to this part of the Plan; (e) as Foreign Compensation; (f) as overtime; (g) as premium pay; and (h) as shift differential.
-However, no contributions will be made with respect to Compensation in excess of the annual dollar limit on Compensation, which is announced annually by the IRS (and is \$280,000 for the 2019 calendar year).
+In general, the amount of any Matching Contributions made on your behalf is based on all of the Compensation that is paid or made available to you during the Allocation Period, excluding any Compensation received (a) as a bonus;(b) as Fringe Benefit Payments; (c) while you are a member of an ineligible class of Employees with respect to this part of the Plan; (d) prior to the date you become a Participant with respect to this part of the Plan; (e) as Foreign Compensation; (f) as overtime; (g) as premium pay; and as shift differential.
+However, no contributions will be made with respect to Compensation in excess of the annual dollar limit on Compensation, which is announced annually by the IRS, and which is \$330,000 for the 2023 calendar year.

-Your Vested Interest in your Matching Contribution Account is determined by the schedule following this paragraph, based on your Years of Vesting Service (including Service with us; with Wackenhut Service, Inc. (Oak Ridge, TN) to the extent that such service was counted as service under the NSPS OR-BU 401(k) Retirement Plan, but only for Employees whose first date of employment with the Employer is December 31, 2018; and with National Strategic Protective Services, LLC, but only with respect to former employees of National Strategic Protective Services, LLC who became Employees of the Employer on December 31, 2018).
-Any part of this account which is not Vested will be forfeited when you receive a distribution (or after you incur 5 consecutive Breaks in Vesting Service, if earlier).
+Your Vested Interest in your Matching Contribution Account is determined by the schedule following this paragraph, based on your Years of Vesting Service.
+Any part of this Account which is not vested will be forfeited when you receive a distribution or after you incur 5 consecutive Breaks in Vesting Service, if earlier.